Ovid/zen-of-test-suites/README.md

 wasting time trying to figure out how they broken it when, in fact, someone else broke the code.

-But let's assume each developer was running the test suite at least once a day.
+But let's assume each developer was running the test suite at least once a day (I'm careful about testing and often ran mine twice a day).
 By cutting test suite run time by over an hour, we reclaimed a *full day* of developer productivity every day!
 Even if it takes a developer a month to increase perfomance by that amount it pays for itself many times over very quickly.
 Why would you not do this?
+As a business owner, wouldn't you want your developers to save time on their test suite so they can create features faster for you?

 There are several reasons why this is difficult.
 Tasking a developer with a block of time to speed up a test suite means the developer is not creating